-"From the politics of taking life to the politics of affirming it" "From the politics of paying for war to the politics of offering peace"
+"From the politics of taking life to the politics of affirming it"

-We understand the right to life as being the full enjoyment of Life, as being the right not to be killed, and as being everyone's responsibility not to kill or let others die.
+We understand the right to life as being the full enjoyment of life, as being the right not to be killed, and as being everyone's responsibility not to kill or let others die.

-The Center for Global Nonkilling has a unique and inspirational mission, empowering for individuals and transformative for societies:

-"To promote change toward the measurable goal of a killing-free world by means open to infinite human creativity in reverence for life".
+The Center for Global Nonkilling has a unique and inspirational mission, empowering for individuals and transformative for societies: "To promote change toward the measurable goal of a killing-free world by means open to infinite human creativity in reverence for life".